armin-es/currency-converter-web-component/README.md

 # currency-converter-web-component
-Currency converter web component

 ### Description

-A web page featuring three instances of the currency converter [web component](https://www.webcomponents.org/) working independently.
+A web page featuring three instances of the currency converter [web component](https://www.webcomponents.org/) (widget) working independently.
 The web component converts amounts from/to three currencies "CAD", "USD" and "EUR".

 ### APIs, frameworks and other tech
-- HTML5, SCSS, Vanilla JS
+- HTML5, SCSS, Vanilla JS (ES6)
 - Express JS: to run a dev server
 - Gulp JS: Task runner for Babel (transpiling ES6) and SCSS, minification and concatenation of CSS and JS files
 - Bootstrap 4: to style the web page hosting the web component